lerna-lite/lerna-lite/README.md

 Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) since it only has a limited subset of commands from Lerna, which itself has 15 commands, while Lerna-Lite only includes half of them and all commands are optional.
 Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers and the need for an all-in-one tool, which includes built-in workspaces functionalities, is no longer needed.
 Lerna-Lite is built around this new reality and only provides commands that package managers do not include.
 To summarize, Lerna-Lite is more modular than the original Lerna and you'll end up installing a lot less dependencies, this also makes it more versatile to use with other tools like Turborepo, pnpm and others...

-Lerna-Lite assumes, and requires you to pre-setup your Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, `add` and `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** adding Lerna-Lite.
+Lerna-Lite assumes, and requires you to pre-setup your Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, `add`, `create` and `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** adding Lerna-Lite.

 For more info on how to setup a workspace, choose the best option for you: [npm 7+](https://docs.npmjs.com/cli/v8/using-npm/workspaces) / [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces)